LTDC Virtual Showcase

 - This Seems Backwards!
 Using Backwards Design in Course Development (Eric Peloza and Jennifer Russo, UW-Extended Campus)

 Using the backwards design model, UW Extended Campus instructional designers demonstrate effective online course design and development practices when collaborating with faculty.
-Session Recording
+Recording: This Seems Backwards!

 - Lights, Camera, Action!
 Using Video in Canvas for Student Engagement (Dr. Tanzeem Iqbal Ali and Dr. Rebecca Graetz, UW-Superior)

 This presentation provides insights on how to utilize CANVAS for student engagement.
-Session Recording
+Recording: Lights, Camera, Action!

 - Going Beyond Lectures: How Video Can Promote Learner Engagement & Assessment (Dominic Slauson, Chippewa Valley Technical College)

 In this session, you will learn the principles and best practices that guide the use of video as a means of promoting teacher presence and giving learners thoughtful feedback.
-Session Recording
+Recording: Going Beyond Lectures

 - How to Engage Students by Scaffolding Content for Flipped Learning (Natalia Roberts, UW-La Crosse)